stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-transfer.md

     transfers.

-We also provide tools on Sherlock to transfer data to various [Cloud providers](#cloud-backups), such as AWS, Google Drive, Dropbox, Box, etc.
+We also provide tools on Sherlock to transfer data to various [Cloud providers](#cloud-storage), such as AWS, Google Drive, Dropbox, Box, etc.

 ### Prerequisites